filecoin-project/lotus-docs/content/en/tutorials/lotus/import-data-from-ipfs.md

     ```

 {{< alert icon="warning" >}}
-The import data from IPFS in Lotus has been deprecated as part of the deprecating the dealmaking pathway in Lotus.
+The import data from IPFS in Lotus has been deprecated as part of the deprecation of the dealmaking pathway in Lotus.
 Check out: https://github.com/filecoin-project/lotus/pull/11661 for more context
 {{< /alert >}}